12 European Islands You Never Thought to Visit—But Totally Should

 Delta recently announced new direct flights from New York to the Azores and they’re a total game-changer.
 In less time than it takes to get to Los Angeles, you can now fly to Ponta Delgada (PDL) on São Miguel, the largest and most populous island in the Portuguese archipelago.
 Volcanic craters, lush vegetation, saltwater lagoons, and hot springs make it a superb place to start your Azorean adventure.

 The farthest inhabited isle off the Dalmatian Coast, Vis is less touristy than its neighbors Hvar, Brac, and Solta.
 Its isolated setting and past as a military base have spared it from the pitfalls of over-development.
-Laze about on unspoiled beaches, savor fresh seafood from the Adriatic, sip local vino (bone up on the wine terms everyone needs to know), and enjoy a history lesson at the Archaeological Museum, a former fortress that now displays a dazzling assortment of ancient treasures, ranging from traditional fishing tools to a 4th-century bronze head of the Greek goddess Artemis.
+Laze about on unspoiled beaches, savor fresh seafood from the Adriatic, sip local vino, and enjoy a history lesson at the Archaeological Museum, a former fortress that now displays a dazzling assortment of ancient treasures, ranging from traditional fishing tools to a 4th-century bronze head of the Greek goddess Artemis.

 Faroe Islands, Denmark